 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-What is convenient when traveling to the Philippines is that everyone speaks English.
-Fishermen and peasants, villagers and townspeople, children and adults ...
+What is convenient when traveling in the Philippines is that everyone speaks English.
+Fishermen and farmers, villagers and city dwellers, children and adults...

-I was struck throughout this trip by the spontaneity with which people came to speak to me.
-And surprise the good level of English of most of my interlocutors.
+I was struck, throughout this trip, by the spontaneity with which people came to speak to me.
+And surprised by the good level of English of most of my interlocutors.

 English, the second official language in the Philippines

-English is the second official language of the country, with tagalog (language of the region of Manila) renamed filipino for the sake of national unity.
-English and Filipino allow us to understand each other in the archipelago, where we speak more than 70 other languages ...
-The most represented is the Visayan, language of the Visayas Islands, where I was.
+English is the country's second official language, along with tagalog (language of the region of Manila) renamed filipino in a concern of national unity.
+English and Filipino are understood throughout the archipelago, where more than 70 other languages are spoken...
+The most represented is Visayan, language of the Visayas Islands, where I was.

-Many Filipinos explained the same thing to me: children learn English at school, and classes are taught in English, hence the good general level.
+Many Filipinos explained to me the same thing: the children learn English in school, and the classes are taught in English, hence the good general level.
 Filipinos are very proud of this.
-For expatriate candidates, speaking English is also a way to find work more easily.
+For expatriate candidates, speaking English is also a way to find a job more easily.

 English is part of everyday life.
-Posters on the walls, road signs, administrative documents, religious, legal or advertising messages are most often in English.
+Wall signs, road signs, government documents, religious, legal and advertising messages are mostly in English.
 Filipinos use English to count, especially when it comes to money.
-It is not uncommon in a conversation to suddenly hear, in a stream of unidentifiable words, a "one thousand pesos".
+It is not uncommon in a conversation to hear suddenly emerge, in a stream of unidentifiable words, a "one thousand pesos".

 The Western traveler who has already been to Indonesia or Malaysia, also recognizes the famous "selamat" polite formulas.
 Tagalog is part of the Malayo-Polynesian family of languages, and the Arab and Chinese merchant ships of past centuries have also left their linguistic imprint.

-And then there's all the vocabulary inherited from three centuries of Spanish colonization: butter is mantikilya, for example.
-I even once heard a girl pick up her phone saying "como estas" to his interlocutor ...
+And then there is all the vocabulary inherited from three centuries of Spanish colonization: butter is mantikilyafor example.
+I once heard a girl pick up the phone and say "como estas" to his interlocutor ...